roshnet/roshnet.github.io/README.md

 ### Python and me

 Python was the third language I had the fortune of learning.
-Driven by its' simplicity, I soon realised that I was able to spend couple of couple of couple of hours in just a couple of hours.
+Driven by its' simplicity and capabilities, I soon realised that I was able to spend couple of couple of couple of hours in just a couple of hours.
 Such was the craze I had (and still have) for the language.

 ```markdown
  `# My initial code looked like`